-Indeed, the COVID-19 pandemic has shaken up things for everyone, from university students to office workers to teachers.
-A lot of us have felt stagnant and frustrated, even as parts of the world begin to open up.
-A lot of us have contemplated job and career shifts, and even making the jump from having a home base that’s comfortable and familiar, to pursuing change and adventure.
+Feeling stuck?
+A lot of us have contemplated job and career shifts over the past couple of years—even making the jump from having a home base that’s comfortable and familiar, to pursuing change and adventure.

 Now’s as good a time as ever to build your skills through e-learning.
 Don’t pass up the opportunity!
 Because the benefits of learning are clear.

 Most importantly, learning will improve your cognitive ability and keep your mind active.
 As a Harvard University article notes, you need to exercise your brain with challenges to keep it healthy.

 Furthermore, you can also boost your resume.
 Imagine being able to put an important new skill on your CV, such as familiarity with WordPress, or even a second language.

 In this article, we’ll cover how you can build your skills through online courses so that you can have more flexibility to work remotely and pursue life as a digital nomad, or even semi-retire and travel the world.
 We’ll mention mostly online courses that are free, though some may require a fee or subscription for full access.

 Why Learning a New Language is Great for Finding Digital Nomad Jobs

 - Improve cognitive ability: As a study published by the Frontiers in Psychology found, learning a new language boosts brain function at any age.

 - Increase your job opportunities: Demand for bilingual workers is predicted to increase by 70% from 2016 to 2026.
 Moreover, bilingual employees earn between 5% and 20% more than their position’s average rate, according to a Salary.com survey.